 Edgar is right, of course, both about relationships and about Gretchen.
 Gretchen’s solution to her talent dilemma is to sabotage the venue by setting off the fire suppression system, thus preventing either version of the track from being played.
 It resolves Gretchen’s momentary problem but, without really addressing the underlying issue, which is exactly what she’s been doing with her own psychological state via Edgar’s meds (and what Jimmy has been enabling by keeping his distance).
 If we extend the metaphor equating the event with the wedding, then it seems like Gretchen might be on the verge of sabotaging it too.
 With only three episodes left, we’ll know soon enough.

-Other thoughts: – The names of some of the contacts in Gretchen’s phone are hilarious.
+– The names of some of the contacts in Gretchen’s phone are hilarious.
 My favorites include “Always Has a Problem” and “Parking Uggo.”

 – “Magical Thinking” was an excellent episode stylistically.
 A long take “walk and talk” introduces the space of the venue in shot reminiscent of The West Wing (which is made funny because rather than purposefully striding somewhere, Gretchen’s stroll seems sort of aimless).